Razat94/learnSEO/README.md

 <h4>**Share-worthy content that earns links, citations, and amplification**</h4>

 This chapter seems to relate more to [off-page SEO](https://moz.com/learn/seo/off-site-seo).
-Although that is important, that is not the point of this guide.
+Although off-page SEO is important, it is not the point of this guide.
 Having said that, I liked reading [this material from Google](https://webmasters.googleblog.com/2008/10/good-times-with-inbound-links.html)